 Outside of proper liver function, NAC is great for boosting your immune system, which helps reduce chances of catching colds or flu.
-It’s also a known device for helping recovering addicts avoid cravings, and for helping OCD sufferers avoid the more harmful behaviors associated with OCD.Keep Reading »
+It’s also known for helping recovering addicts avoid cravings and for helping OCD sufferers avoid the more harmful behaviors associated with OCD.Keep Reading »

 The Standout: Contains Selenium and Molybdenum

-NOW’s N-acetyl Cysteine Veg capsules are chalk-full of important products.
-They’ve fortified the NAC bioavailability and effectivity with their inclusion of selenium and molybdenum.
+NOW’s N-acetyl Cysteine Veg capsules are chock-full of important products.
+They’ve fortified the NAC bioavailability and effectiveness with their inclusion of selenium and molybdenum.
 Both are essential for the proper breakdown and utilization of NAC.